katiestar99/ansible/docs/docsite/rst/network/dev_guide/developing_resource_modules_network.rst

 We use Zuul as the CI to run the integration test.

 * To view the report, click :guilabel:`Details` on the CI comment in the PR
-* To view a failure report,  click :guilabel:`ansible/check` and select the failed test.
+* To view a failure report,  click :guilabel:`assible/check` and select the failed test.
-* To view logs while the test is running, check for your PR number in the `Zull status board <https://dashboard.zuul.ansible.com/t/ansible/status>`_.
+* To view logs while the test is running, check for your PR number in the `Zull status board <https://dashboard.zuul.assible.com/t/assible/status>`_.
 * To fix static test failure locally, run the  :command:`tox -e black` **inside the root folder of collection**.

-To view The Ansible run logs and debug test failures:
+To view The Assible run logs and debug test failures:

 #.
 Click the failed job to get the summary, and click :guilabel:`Logs` for the log.
 #.
 Click :guilabel:`console` and scroll down to find the failed test.